jkups/rails-aircnb/README.md

-AirCnB platform
+AirCnB
 -----------------------------------------------------

-This is a group project and is basically a clone of AirBnB but with a different ending "CnB" which means Comfort and Beds.
+This is a group project and is a reservation platform to book accommodation around Australia.

 links
 ------------------------------------------------------